eddiehung/tetracom-service/ADMIN_NOTE.md

 	* Put CAchain.crt in /etc/apache2/ssl.crt/
 	* Put the user SSL certificate in /etc/apache2/ssl.crt/
 	* Put the key file in /etc/apache2/ssl.key/
-	* Set both the key and certificate as read only by root (chmod 400).
+	* Set all the key and certificate files as read only by root (chmod 400).

 Client-side Setting
 =======================